ionic-team/ionic-site/docs/nightly/api/directive/menuToggle/index.md

-Toggle a side menu on the given side
+Toggle a side menu on the given side.